 The following are the tennis shots we used to evaluate each tennis racquet.
 We won’t go into great detail here on each of these, but you can check out our article on the different types of tennis shots to learn more.

-Hopefully, you now have a good sense for how we’ve evaluated our selection of the top 20 tennis racquets.
-Let’s start by reviewing our pick of the best tennis racquet for 2017.
+Hopefully, you now have a good sense of how we’ve evaluated our selection of the top 20 tennis racquets.
+Let’s start by reviewing our pick of the best tennis racquet for 2018.

-There were a few key reasons that the Babolat Pure Strike won us over to earn our badge as the best tennis racquet.
+There were a few key reasons that the Babolat Pure Strike won us over in 2017 to earn our badge as the best tennis racquet, and those reasons remain consistent into 2018.
 However, the Pure Strike’s defining feature and what sets it apart from other racquets on our list is its broad appeal to a wide range of styles and levels of play.
 With its 11.3 oz strung weight and 98 square inch head size, it’s a very approachable tennis racquet.